ChaseDurand/simple-plugin-gui/README.md

 Development status: in progress.

-A simple audio plugin made with JUCE showing knobs, toggles, switches, waveform display, and a VU meter.
+A simple audio plugin made with JUCE showing knobs, toggles, switches, and a VU meter.

 This plugin includes my subjective and non-exhaustive list of details that make a plugin feel high quality and easy to use, including:
 * Proportional resizing